 - Low-Fat Dairy For Calcium

 Dairy like milk, cheese, and yoghurt are good for protein as well as calcium.
 The calcium helps keep the bones and teeth healthy, as well as promoting heart-health.

 - Whole Grains For Fibre

 Most high-protein diets will limit grains, so it is important to make sure that the grains we eat are helping instead of hurting.
-Whole grains are a great source of fibre, which can help keep you regular, manage your cholesterol levels, and promote weight-loss.
+Whole grains are a great source of fibre, which can help keep us regular, manage our cholesterol levels, and promote weight-loss.
 Make sure there are no added sugar or fat in the whole grain products by carefully reading the label.

 - Pros and Cons of High-Protein Diets

-On the plus side, you can successfully lose weight and build muscle.
+On the plus side, we can successfully lose weight and build muscle.
 However, on the down-side, too much fatty foods, even when it is healthy fats, can lead to higher cholesterol and a bigger risk of heart attacks and strokes.

 - Include Fruits and Veggies

 Although many high-protein diets do not agree with this, it is very important to keep fruits and veggies in our diet.
-They are filled with nutrients that you do not get in other foods, and the health benefits they bring along far outweigh the negative effects they may be said to have.
+They are filled with nutrients that we do not get in other foods, and the health benefits they bring along far outweigh the negative effects they may be said to have.